Christmas in September? Businesses prep for iPhone launch

 Five years later, Samuel says his business, Same Ole Line Dudes, has about three dozen "line sitters" in New York.
 They wait for everything from cronuts to Broadway shows like Hamilton.
 But Apple (AAPL, Tech30)'s annual iPhone launch remains a key part of its business.

 The company charges customers about $500 per day for each worker who holds a spot in line to grab the newest iPhone.
-Last year, his team was hired by repair website iFixit to wait in line for the iPhone.

 "I always say that the iPhone release is our Christmas," Samuel told CNN Tech.
 And this year even more so.
 "This is Christmas, Hanukkah, every religious holiday rolled into one.
 New Year's Eve too, while we're at it."